-The ultra-luxury Swiss brand has presented their super-slim Audemars Piguet Jules Audemars Extra Thin watch in the beginning of the year at the SIHH 2010 industry event.
+The ultra-luxury Swiss brand has presented their super-slim Audemars Piguet Jules Audemars Extra Thin watch at the beginning of the year at the SIHH 2010 industry event.

 Just like its companion, the Audemars Piguet Jules Audemars Perpetual Calendar in Rose Gold that was unveiled at the same show, Jules Audemars Extra Thin is powered by a version of AP’s tried and tested Caliber AP 2120 ultra-thin automatic movement (it is, of course, based on an older Jaeger-LeCoultre 920 movement,) which is perfectly visible through the sapphire display back in all its open-worked, hand-finished beauty.